maple leaf

-Year end strategies to enhance your charitable giving
+Year-end strategies to optimize your charitable giving

 As we move toward the end of the year, we approach the season of giving.
 Many Canadians increase their charitable giving during this period.
 However, not everyone is maximizing their giving in the most tax-efficient way.
 Whether it’s a continuation of donations made throughout the year, or an initial donation, there are several strategies to consider when donating prior to the end of the year.